 Many on the path to starting business analyst careers find themselves in organizations with no business analyst role.
 In this situation, the question becomes, do I need to seek a new BA job outside my organization or can I create a BA role right here?

-On the Business Analyst Career Roadmap, one of the many paths into your first BA role is proposing a new business analyst role in your current organization.
+One of the many paths into your first BA role is proposing a new business analyst role in your current organization.
 In this article, we’ll do a deeper dive into what that process looks like.

 Step 1: Understand Your Organization’s Current State